emilesherrott/emilesherrott-ga-project-2/README.md

 ### Setting up on a local machine
 1. Clone to repository onto your local machine by either:
-   * Running `git clone git@github.com:emilesherrott/emilesherrott-ga-project-1.git` from your terminal.
+   * Running `git clone git@github.com:emilesherrott/emilesherrott-ga-project-2.git` from your terminal.
-   * Downloading the emilesherrott-ga-project-1.zip file and open in your prefered code editor.
+   * Downloading the emilesherrott-ga-project-2.zip file and open in your prefered code editor.
-2. Right click on **index.html** and click: Open in default browser.
+2. Open up the terminal in your code editor.
+3. Run the command `yarn start`